 This is true.
-For instance, when the government advises or outright commands Christians in other states to stop meeting together, even outside, or they will handcuff them and take them to jail (a recent episode!), then this goes against Scripture.
+For instance, when the government advises or outright commands Christians in other states to stop meeting together (even outside or they will handcuff us and take us to jail - a recent episode!) then this goes against Scripture.